Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 ### Deploying smart contracts on Cipher

-In contrast to EVM, deploying to Cipher is a two-step process.
-First, the code is uploaded:
+Deploying smart contractss to Cipher is done in two steps.
+First, the code is
+uploaded:

 ```ledger
 | Review Contract > | < Contract hash (1/1) | < ParaTime ID (1/1) > | <     Fee     > | <  Gas limit  > | <             > | <               |